double glazing sash Windows Will improve energy efficiency and save on fuel bills

 The natural insulating properties of timber make this an extremely energy efficient building material.
 Timber window frames do not conduct heat like metal frames.

 Wood is a sustainable building material when derived from a renewable source.
 Any home owner choosing green living should consider preserving or reinstating timber windows.
 In order to grow one kg of wood the tree requires about 1.55 kg of carbon dioxide, extracted from the air.
 A rule of thumb is that 1 cubic metre of wood stores 1 tonne of CO2.

-We offer bespoke joinery constructed from range of premium timbers.
-Accoya wood is the recommended option for double glazed sash windows, as no other timber has ever been able to provide a 50 year warranty against wood rot.
+We offer bespoke joinery constructed from a range of premium timbers.
+Accoya wood is the recommended option for double glazed sash windows, as no other timber has ever been able to provide a 50-year warranty against wood rot.

 What Is Accoya® Wood

 Light weight and durable; Accoya is the perfect choice for double hung sash windows.